-The following topics are explored during the Year 8 French course: school: subjects, timetables, preferences; classroom instructions; telling the time; daily routine and leisure activities; describing people; shopping; asking for directions around town; discussing holidays; ordering food in a restaurant.
+The following topics are explored during the Year 8 French course:

+- School: subjects, timetables, preferences, strengths and weaknesses, discussing marks; classroom instructions; telling the time - Daily routine and leisure activities - Dining out in a restaurant and interacting with restaurant staff - Shopping for clothing and other items - Asking for and following directions around town - Discussing future holiday plans

 Language classes are fundamentally interactive, therefore, as a broad principle of methodology; the focus of language learning experiences is on successful communication.
 Learning experiences in languages are designed to encourage students to process meaningful portions of language rather than to focus on single words.
-The language course includes learning experiences such as: performing and viewing role plays; conducting / designing interviews; watching films; reading simple authentic texts such as advertisements; making lists and writing articles and emails.
+The language course includes learning experiences such as: performing and viewing role plays; conducting / designing interviews; watching films; reading and listening to simple authentic texts such as advertisements, letters and conversations; making lists and writing articles and emails.
 A range of digital technologies are incorporated during many of the learning experiences in languages to allow for direct participation and engagement in the target language and culture.

-Students undertake three tests per semester which cover a combination of the following macro-skills: reading, writing, listening and speaking per semester.
+Students undertake four tests per semester which cover a combination of the following macro-skills: reading, writing, listening and speaking.
 The macro-skills are equally weighted and include unpredictable language which gives students the opportunity to respond spontaneously in unrehearsed situations.